aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

             key: <str>

           # List of CRLs (Certificate Revocation List).
-          # One CRL needs to be specified for every CA in the chain, even if it's not revoking any certificate.
+          # If specified, one CRL needs to be provided for every certificate in the chain, even if the revocation list in the CRL is empty.
           certificate_revocation_lists:
             - <str>
     ```